Manager’s Role in FMLA Leave

 Obligations Beyond FMLA

-There are also situations when an employee who needs leave may not be eligible for FMLA leave or may have already exhausted their FMLA leave entitlement for the calendar year.
-In all of these circumstances, Human Resource Services along with supervisors must:
+The 12 weeks of FMLA does not end an employer’s obligations to provide additional leave or accommodations.
+There are also situations when an employee who needs leave may not be eligible for FMLA leave or may have already exhausted their FMLA leave entitlement during their 12 month period.
+In all of these circumstances, Human Resource Services along with managers must:

 - Evaluate each request for additional time off beyond the 12 weeks of FMLA.